OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

        "opencontrail.org/isolation" : "true"
      }

-Note the annotations section - this is what signals TF to make your new Namespace isolated.
+Note the annotations section - this is what signals OpenSDN to make your new Namespace isolated.
 Next let's create this namespace:

     #create our new namespace:
     kubectl create -f dev-isolated.yaml